Ontario and Canada Legal Rights Explained

 (a) Overview

-Emergency welfare assistance may be granted in an amount determined by the administrator for up to one-half a month without a full application.
-Thereafter a full application is required [Reg s.56].
+Emergency welfare assistance may be granted in an amount determined by the administrator for a period of up to 48 days without a full application.
+Thereafter a full application is required [Reg s.56(1)].

 (b) Eligibility

-• the applicant (and their benefit unit) cannot meet the expenses of basic needs and shelter by reason of lack of money or assets, and are unable to obtain credit for this purpose; AND
+• the applicant (and their benefit unit) cannot meet the expenses of basic needs and shelter by reason of lack of money or assets, and are unable to obtain (or has limited access to) credit for this purpose; and

 No applicant or person is eligible for emergency assistance if they are currently under welfare or ODSP suspension for any reason [Reg s.56(4)].